What is Supervision?

 Individual supervision takes place between a supervisor and a supervisee.
 The advantage of individual supervision is that supervisees do not need to compete for time as they would in a group, and the focus of the full session is on the supervisee and the issues they wish to bring.
 Supervisees do not have the benefit of alternative perspectives from group members and are reliant on their supervisor for guidance.
 For this reason it is worth considering the advantages of finding a supervisor from the interpreting profession.

-You can read more about supervision in the articles below:
+You can read more about supervision in the books below:

 Hawkins, P., & Shohet, R. (2006).
 Supervision in the helping professions (3rd ed.).
 Maidenhead, UK: Open University Press.